gitrgoliveira/bracket-creator/README.md

 ### Parameters

+* `-d` / `-determined` - Do not shuffle the names read from the input file
+* `-f` / `-file` - Path to the CSV file containing the players/teams in `Name, Dojo` format. `Dojo` is a field to ensure players/teams don't endup fighting someone of the same dojo
 * `-h` / `-help` - Show help
-* `-f` / `-file` - Path to the CSV file containing the players/teams in `Name, Dojo` format. `Dojo` is a field to ensure players/teams don't endup fighting someone of the same dojo
 * `-o` / `-output` - Path to write the output excel file
+* `-p` / `-players` - Minimum number of players/teams per pool.
+Extra players are added to the end of the pool if there are more than expected.
+The default is 3
 * `-r` / `-round-robin` - Round robin, to ensure that in a pool of 4 or more, everyone would fight everyone.
 Otherwise, everyone fights only twice in their pool.
 The default is False
-* `-p` / `-players` - Minimum number of players/teams per pool.
-Extra players are added to the end of the pool if there are more than expected.
-The default is 3
+* `-s` / `-sanatize` - Sanatize print names into first name initial and capitalize the last name.
+This is useful for individual player tournaments.
 * `-t` / `-team-matches` - Create team matches with x players per team.
 Default is 0, which means these are not team matches
-* `-s` / `-sanatize` - Sanatize print names into first name initial and capitalize the last name.
-This is useful for individual player tournaments.

 ### Examples
 **Individual player tournament**